-You think up there, you’re dead, says Tom Cruise’s character Pete “Maverick” Mitchell in one of the trailers for the about-to-be-released “Top Gun: Maverick.”
+You think up there, you’re dead, said Tom Cruise’s character Pete “Maverick” Mitchell in one of scenes from “Top Gun: Maverick.”
 Believe me.

 Tom delivers this line up in the air, in the cockpit of a fast-flying Navy jet.

 The message is unequivocal: When the stakes are high, let muscle memory lead.
 Don’t think.
 Most certainly don’t OVERTHINK.
 Act.
 You are likely not a high-flying aviator like Maverick.
 You are, however, frequently in crucial business conversations where someone asks you a question and desires a specific and contextually helpful answer.
 Quickly.

 “A great many people think they are thinking when they are merely rearranging their prejudices.”William James

 Research suggests that in the moments before and during a verbal response, neurons release brain chemicals, known as neurotransmitters, which generate electrical signals in neighboring neurons.
 These electrical signals propagate like a wave to thousands of neurons; these signals, in turn, lead to thought formation.

 There is increasing scientific interest in our mind’s propensity to wander.
 In her chapter in “The Neuroscience of Spontaneous Thought” (The Oxford Handbook of Spontaneous Thought: Mind-wandering, Creativity, and Dreaming/2016), Jessica R. Andrews-Hanna summarizes current research on thought creation.
 She proposes that mind-wandering and other forms of spontaneous thought (such as dreaming and creativity) are mental states that arise and transition relatively freely due to an absence of constraints on cognition.